chiizujin/edsa/README.md

 There is (and has been for some time) an *unofficial* [mirror](http://www.creaturesvillage.com/emmental/) of one of my previous sites.
 This is likely no longer maintained.

+### Downloading

+If you just want the agent to install into your game then all you need is the **.zip** file from the appropriate directory.
+This is linked beside the agent's name.
+The rest of the files in each directory are the sources used to build the agent.

 ### Latest updates

 **2025-08-25**